lgonzalezrouco/pti/REST_API/README.md

 ## 3. Submission

-You need to upload the following files to your BSCW's lab group folder before the next lab session:
+You need to upload the following files to your Google Drive lab group folder before the next lab session:

 * A tarball containing the source files.
 * A .pdf with a report describing the steps taken to complete the assignment, including screenshots of the application output.